GregoryOrd/GregBuild/CompilerConfiguration.md

 ## Configuring Compiler Options

-To configure compiler and linked options, add lines to compiler.config starting with `compilerOption:` or `linkerOption:`.
+To configure compiler and linked options, add lines to the "config" file starting with `compilerOption:` or `linkerOption:`.
 For example:

 ```